 Whale watching is one of the coolest things to do while vacationing on Cape Cod.
 But it helps to know a little bit about when to go, what to wear, and how to prepare.
 Many of the guests at our bed and breakfast on Cape Cod ask us about whale watching, and we wholeheartedly encourage them to take the plunge.
 Its an adventure you’ll remember for a lifetime.
 And, Cape Cod is one of the premier whale-watching destinations in the world.
+Here are some tips for whale watching on Cape Cod to get you started.

 When and Where to Spot Whales